Tyson Alualu: 2017

 He competed with Leterrius Walton, Lavon Hooks, and Roy Philon for a backup defensive end position.
 Alualu was named the backup right defensive end to Cameron Heyward to start the regular season.

-Alualu made his Pittsburgh Steelers debut in their season-opening 21-18 victory over the Cleveland Browns and recorded five combined tackles.
+Alualu made his Pittsburgh Steelers debut in their season-opening 21–18 victory over the Cleveland Browns and recorded five combined tackles.
 On September 17, 2017, he earned his first start of the season in place of Stephon Tuitt, who suffered a biceps injury the week prior.
-He collected three combined tackles during the Steelers' 26-9 victory over the Minnesota Vikings.
-In Week 7, he recorded four solo tackles and made his first sack as a Steeler, taking down Cincinnati Bengals' quarterback Andy Dalton in a 29-14 victory.
+He collected three combined tackles during the Steelers' 26–9 victory over the Vikings.
+In Week 7, he recorded four solo tackles and made his first sack as a Steeler, taking down Cincinnati Bengals quarterback Andy Dalton in a 29–14 victory.

 2018

 In 2018, Alualu played in 15 games with two starts, recording a career-low 22 combined tackles and no sacks.

 2019

 On February 22, 2019, Alualu signed a two-year contract extension with the Steelers.

-In week 4 against the Cincinnati Bengals, Alualu sacked Andy Dalton on a fourth down late in the fourth quarter, sealing a 27-3 win.
+In week 4 against the Cincinnati Bengals, Alualu sacked Andy Dalton on a fourth down late in the fourth quarter, sealing a 27–3 win.